 The property is located at 1987 Robertson Road in Ottawa, Ontario, Canada.
-The discrete legal and property description information follows in the Table below.
-This property is irregularly shaped and has an approximate surface area of 95,830 m2.
+The discrete legal and property description information follows in the Table 1 below.
+This property is irregularly shaped and has an approximate surface area of 95,830 m.